kwebio/kweb-core/README.md

 ## Notice of Project Status (June 2024)

-Due to recent [changes](https://www.reddit.com/r/java/comments/1dkgh85/psa_maven_central_publishing_requires_token_now/) in Sonatype's deployment requirements, persistent [headaches](https://www.reddit.com/r/Kotlin/comments/y042g1/rant_gradle_is_an_embarrassment_to_the_javakotlin/) with JVM ecosystem tooling, and unresolved memory leak problems, I'm no longer able to actively support Kweb.
+Due primarily to recent [changes](https://www.reddit.com/r/java/comments/1dkgh85/psa_maven_central_publishing_requires_token_now/) in Sonatype's deployment requirements, and persistent other [headaches](https://www.reddit.com/r/Kotlin/comments/y042g1/rant_gradle_is_an_embarrassment_to_the_javakotlin/) with JVM ecosystem tooling, I'm no longer able to actively support Kweb.

 The last straw was Sonatype breaking my automatic deployment process by changing how it's authenticated, and [apparently](https://help.sonatype.com/en/user-tokens.html) requiring a paid upgrade to their Pro service to fix it.
 Over the past two years, most of the time I've spent on Kweb has been dealing with tooling regressions rather than improving the software.
 Additionally, most of my [current work](https://freenet.org/) involves Rust, and so I've been moving away from the JVM ecosystem entirely.